janboddez/indieblocks/readme.txt

 After activation, head over to *Settings > IndieBlocks*, and enable or disable its different features.

-More details can be found on [https://jan.boddez.net/wordpress/indieblocks](https://jan.boddez.net/wordpress/indieblocks).
+More details can be found on [https://indieblocks.xyz/](https://indieblocks.xyz/).
 Issues may be filed at [https://github.com/janboddez/indieblocks](https://github.com/janboddez/indieblocks).

 == Changelog ==
+= 0.3.6 =
+Minor bug fix, new plugin URL.
 = 0.3.5 =
 Fix rescheduling of webmentions from the classic editor.
 = 0.3.4 =